timamprogrammieren/timamprogrammieren/README.md

 👋 Hi, I’m @timamprogrammieren
-I'm a B.A.
-E-Commerce student with a strong passion for Data Science and Machine Learning, especially for applications in E-Commerce.
+I'm a Bachelor Digital Business student with a strong passion for Data Science and Machine Learning.
 My journey started with introductory modules during my 3rd and 4th semesters, sparking a desire to delve deeper into the technical aspects of data and analytics.

 🔍 Interests: